alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/manage-conversation-history.md

   return messages.slice(-1);
 }

-// Define the function that calls the model async function callModelMessageFiltering(state: typeof MessageFilteringAgentState.State) {
+// Define the function that calls the modelCOnfig async function callModelMessageFiltering(state: typeof MessageFilteringAgentState.State) {
   const response = await boundMessageFilteringModel.invoke(filterMessages(state.messages));
   // We return an object, because this will get merged with the existing state